jeremenichelli/jeremenichelli.github.io/_posts/2015-05-05-using-gulp.md

 npm install --save-dev gulp
 ```

-For every package you want to use, run this command or just add the name of the module with its version to your *package.json* file.
+For every package you want to use, run this command or just add the name of the module with its version to your *package.json* file and run `npm install` or do it on your terminal using the **--save-dev** flag.

 ```
 npm install --save-dev gulp-uglify